-Publica/Open Data administrators can configure, preview, activate and update content that shows in the header and footer of their site.
-This self-service functionality gives administrators more control over their site and empowers their team to update key items without needing to contact Socrata Support.
+Open Data Platform administrators can configure, preview, and update content that shows in the header and footer of their site.
+This self-service functionality gives administrators more control over their site and empowers their team to update key items without needing to contact Data & Insights Support.

 Headers and Footers configured through this functionality enhance the experience of users on mobile devices.
 These configurations can be applied to every page on a site or to every page except the homepage.
-More on that in the General Settings section of this article.
+More on that in the Branded Navigation Settings section of this article.

 Site Administrators use the “Site Appearance” control panel to configure their site’s header and footer.
 When logged in, users will find “Site Appearance” on the Administration page, accessed by clicking “Administration” in the top right of the screen.